skylark-appify/skylark-appify-routers/README.md

 # skylark-router
-An Elegant HTML5 Routing Framework.
+An Elaborate HTML5 Routing Framework.

 ## Installation
 There are multiple ways to install the skylark-uitls library.